-It is also possible to fabricate the heat shield but one must be careful since the rules for heat shield construction are complicated. sometimes Read the instructions and apply carefully.
+It is also possible to fabricate the heat shield but one must be careful since the rules for shield construction heat are sometimes complicated.
+Read and apply the instructions carefully.
 Some regions may have different regulations.
 Consult the local building code or contact the fire department for restrictions, inspection and installation requirements in the area.